- APPLY TODAY

 Arrange for two "Recommendation for Graduate Study" forms to be completed and submitted to the Graduate School by your undergraduate advisers or other persons who are able to judge your potential as a graduate student.

-However, under "Non-Degree Seeking" status, an applicant may be granted conditional admission status if he or she submits unofficial documents for review and meets the criteria for regular admission.
+Under "Non-Degree Seeking" status, an applicant may be granted conditional admission status if he or she submits unofficial documents for review and meets the criteria for regular admission.
 The Graduate Bulletin offers a full explanation of requirements for "Non-Degree Seeking" status.

 Applications for Graduate Assistantships are available from the Office of Graduate Studies or from the English Graduate Coordinator.
-The for is also online on the Graduate Studies Forms and Applications page.
+The form is also online on the Graduate Studies Forms and Applications page.
 This form should be completed well in advance of the next academic year (typically by March 1 if the application is for the Fall semester of the following year).
-Members of the English graduate faculty choose their Graduate Assistants on the basis of the GPA (special attention may be given to courses within the field), GRE scores, letters of recommendation, resumes, and sometimes, personal interviews.
+Members of the English graduate faculty choose their Graduate Assistants on the basis of the GPA (special attention may be given to courses within the field), GRE scores, letters of recommendation, resumes, and sometimes personal interviews.
 Graduate Assistants (GAs) are required to work twenty hours per week and must be full-time graduate students (enrolled for nine credit hours).
 A GA is usually assigned to a writing lab or to an individual professor in the Department of Languages and Literature and is employed as an assistant with either teaching or research duties.
 Stipends are paid monthly, and the graduate tuition may be deducted from it upon student request.
 A student is eligible to hold an assistantship for only four semesters and must reapply each academic year.
 (See Graduate Bulletin for further detail.)

 By accepting a Graduate Assistantship from this department, you agree to enroll in nine hours of graduate work in English during each semester for which you hold the assistantship.
 In extraordinary circumstances and on the Graduate Coordinator's recommendation, the Department Chair may permit you to include course work outside of English in the required nine hours.